ultraware/golang-fuzz/README.md

 ## The Fuzz function

-In order to use `go-fuzz-build` to generate and build your fuzz tests, you will need to create an exported fuzzing function in your package.
+In order to use `golang-fuzz` to generate and build your fuzz tests, you will need to create an exported fuzzing function in your package.
 The name of this function should be formatted as `FuzzXxx`.

 Note that, unlike a native fuzzing function, this function should not be placed in a test file (`_test.go`) and should only have one parameter.
 This parameter should be a type that is supported by the native Go fuzzing engine (<https://go.dev/security/fuzz/>).